Kidney stone? Here’s What you mustn’t do

 Add a fistful gokshura seeds, 2 grams of corn silk and 5 grams of Pasahanbheda churna to 200ml water.
 Use a stove to heat water.
 Avoid microwave.
 Bring the water to a boil And switch off the stove.

 Strain the drink the water either early morning or at 3pm.
 Don’t do it both times.
-Exercise caution while drinking this preparation to remove kidney stones.
+Exercise caution while drinking this preparation to remove renal calculi.
 Corn silk is consumed traditionally as a Vaso-dilator.
 This means it’ll lower your blood pressure.
 So, you must be cautious not to over use it.

 How many days does it take to flush kidney stones?

 There’s no specific time to flush kidney stones.
-However, from experience, I’ve seen kidney stones flush within 15 days.
-A repeat scan after 15 days mustn’t show any trace of kidney stone.
+However, from experience, I’ve seen stones flush within 15 days.
+A repeat scan after 15 days mustn’t show any trace of stones in your kidneys.

 In just one case, even after 15 days, the stone wasn’t flushed out.